 Governor takes clemency action

-CHICAGO — Gov. Bruce Rauner today granted 10 and denied 78 clemency petitions.
+CHICAGO – Governor Bruce Rauner today granted five and denied 197 clemency petitions.

-This is the twenty-second set of petitions the governor has reviewed since taking office.
+This is the seventeenth set of petitions Governor Rauner has reviewed since taking office.
 Each person granted clemency has recently undergone a criminal background check through the Illinois State Police’s Law Enforcement Agencies Data System.

 Get The Latest News!